Turkey’s currency nosedives on economic concerns, US dispute

-ANKARA, Turkey (AP) — The Turkish currency has plunged to an all-time low amid concerns over the president’s economies policies and as a dispute with the United States showed no sign of subsiding.
+ANKARA, Turkey (AP) — The Turkish currency plunged on Friday, raising questions about the country’s financial stability, as investors worried about the president’s unorthodox economic policies and a dispute with the United States that has led to sanctions.

-The lira hit a record low of 6.24 per dollar on Friday, before recovering to 5.94, down 7 percent on the day.
-The currency has fallen 66 percent since the start of the year.
+The lira hit a record low of 6.24 per dollar on Friday, before recovering to 5.92 — still down a whopping 7 percent on the day.
+The currency has fallen 66 percent since the start of the year, pushing up the cost of goods for Turkish people and shaking international investors’ confidence in the country.

-High level meetings in Washington between U.S. and Turkish officials over a detained American pastor ended this week without an apparent resolution.
-Washington imposed financial sanctions on two Turkish ministers and warned of additional measures.
+One of the triggers of the turmoil has been a standoff with the U.S. over a detained American pastor that Turkey, a NATO ally, has put on trial for espionage and terror-related charges linked to a failed coup attempt in the country two years ago.

-President Recep Tayyip Erdogan on Thursday portrayed the currency drop as a “campaign” to harm Turkey.
+Washington has demanded the pastor’s release and imposed financial sanctions on two Turkish ministers and warned of additional measures.
+High level meetings in Washington between U.S. and Turkish officials ended this week without an apparent resolution.

 Most Read Business Stories